aucad/aml-networks/readme.md

 Plot results of a previously performed experiment.

-### Configuring Additional Experiments
+### Custom Experiments

-Other custom experiments can be defined by constructing appropriate CLI commands.
+Other custom experiments can be defined by constructing appropriate commands.

 ```
 python3 -m src {experiment|plot|validate} [ARGS]